How AI is Changing the Dating and Networking Industry

 • Voice assistants for rehearsing meetings

-• Mood analysis during conversations
+• Mood analysis during conversation

 • Partnership success prediction